 - 18 hours of course work in research tools (statistics, research design, quantitative methods);

 - A minimum of 14 hours enrollment in ACCT 9090: Research in Accounting.

 Students are required to take four research seminars: accounting research methods (ACCT 9460); financial accounting (ACCT 9466); auditing (ACCT 9444); international accounting (ACCT 9401), and topics in accounting (ACCT 9457).
 In addition, students enroll in ACCT 9401 while completing the first-year summer paper (see below).

-Students are required to take 15 hours in a supporting field.
+Students are required to take 15 hours in supporting fields.
 There is flexibility in tailoring each student's program, though generally the choices come from the fields of economics, finance, organizational studies, or cognitive psychology.